thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

 There are three steps to this cocktail.
 Yield: 1.5 qt (or 6 qts finished lemonade: enough for 40 cocktails!)
 Step 1: the spiced syrup
 5 cups sugar
 4 cups water
 2 lemons
 18-20 whole cloves
 4 cinnamon sticks
 1 vanilla bean
 1 whole nutmeg
-cut the lemons into halves
+Cut the lemons into halves
-put all the ingredients together in a pot and make sure to mix it well, so it doesnt burn on the bottom when the syrup starts to boil, lower the heat and simmer for 45 mins strain the syrup and cool in a separate container step 2: the lemonade mix together the following:
+Put all the ingredients together in a pot and make sure to mix it well, so it doesnt burn on the bottom
+When the syrup starts to boil, lower the heat and simmer for 45 mins
+Strain the syrup and cool in a separate container
+Step 2: the lemonade
+Mix together the following:
 1 cup high west spiced syrup
 1 cup fresh lemon juice (approx. 6-8 lemons)
 1 1/2 cup water
-step 3: the cocktail
+Step 3: the cocktail
 1.5 oz high west double rye
 4 - 5 oz lemonade
-mint sprig garnish
+Mint sprig garnish
-in a rocks glass add 1.5 oz of high west double rye then fill with high west lemonade and add ice.
+In a rocks glass add 1.5 oz of high west double rye then fill with high west lemonade and add ice.
 Garnish with a fresh mint sprig.

 ---